Corynocarpus laevigatus: Distribution

 Corynocarpus laevigatus is found in large numbers throughout the North Island and South Island as far south as the Banks Peninsula on the east coast of the South Island and Greymouth, on the West Coast.
 It is also found on the Chatham Islands, Kermadec Islands, and the Three Kings Islands.
-Sources generally agree that before Polynesian arrival in New Zealand, C. laevigatus was likely restricted to the far north of the North Island, despite its current range across offshore islands and the northern half of the South Island, which was likely spread from Māori plantings.
-Populations of C. laevigatus are often found in association with former pā (Māori village) sites.
-In the far north of New Zealand, where kauri (Agathis australis) forests are the natural vegetation type, the density of C. laevigatus is low (about 2.5 stems per hectare).
-Populations can be significantly denser further south in the North Island, where C. laevigatus has spread from Māori plantings.
-A 2006 study by the New Zealand Journal of Botany indicated that the average canopy coverage across plots in C. laevigatus stands was 41%, with a maximum cover of 75%.
-Its estimated altitudinal range is between 29°N and 38°S. Dense carpets of C. laevigatus seedlings can make it difficult for the natural regeneration of other species.
+It is possible that before Polynesian arrival in New Zealand, C. laevigatus was likely restricted to the far north of the North Island, despite its current range across offshore islands and the northern half of the South Island, which likely spread from Māori plantings.
+Populations are often found in association with former pā (Māori village) sites.

 The species was not naturally present in the Otago and Southland Regions of New Zealand prior to human settlement.
-All the individuals south of the Banks Peninsula are likely to be more recent horticultural introductions.
-The current population in Otago and Southland remains naturally uncommon and widely scattered along the coastline.
+All individuals south of the Banks Peninsula are likely to be recent introductions.
+The distribution in Otago and Southland is naturally uncommon and scattered along the coastline.
 C. laevigatuss South Island population is exclusively located near coastal areas and most of the population is centred in the Banks Peninsula (including Christchurch's coastal areas) and the Marlborough Sounds.
-C. laevigatus has been introduced to the United States, it is naturalised and considered an invasive species in Hawaii, where it is naturalised in moist soils and considered a threat to endangered or rare species such as Exocarpos luteolus.
+C. laevigatus has been introduced to the United States, it is naturalised and considered an invasive species in Hawaii, where it is naturalised in wet soils and considered a threat to endangered or rare species.
 C. laevigatus was introduced to Hawaii for reforestation purposes and was first naturalised to Kauai in 1891, and is still commonly found throughout the island.
 C. laevigatus is primarily naturalised on the island of Kauai, it is also found on the islands of Hawaii, Molokai, and Oahu.
-C. laevigatus is also grown in Southern California.
+C. laevigatus is also found in Southern California.